The Poet Goes About Her Business

 Michele has become another dead little girl.
 An easy poem.

 Instant Praxitelean.
-Instant seventy-five year old photograph
+Instant seventy-five year old

 of my grandmother when she was a young woman with shadows